David W. Crane: Career

 In August 2022, Crane was nominated by President Joe Biden to serve as Under Secretary for Infrastructure at the United States Department of Energy.
+He was confirmed by the Senate on June 7, 2023, and was sworn in on June 14, 2023.

 Vision

 Crane has been part of the fossil fuel industry since the beginning of his career.
 When NRG shifted to green energies, NRG had 3 million customers.
 With its "shift to green power systems [he hopes this will] keep them."
 He stated that given "80% of residential solar installations are done on 20-year leases, that means you’re my customer for the next 20 years.
 You’re not leaving."

 Personal life

-Crane lives in Lawrenceville, NJ with his wife Isabella de la Houssaye, a corporate lawyer.
+Crane lives in the Lawrenceville section of Lawrence Township, Mercer County, New Jersey, with his wife Isabella de la Houssaye, a corporate lawyer and endurance athlete, who died in December 2023 at the age of 59; Crane and his wife had welcomed their children to join them as part of their challenging activities.
 The couple has five children.
 His eldest son, Cason Crane, was the first openly gay mountaineer to scale the Seven Summits.
 Another son, Oliver Crane, is the youngest person to ever row across the Atlantic Ocean solo.

 Crane once owned Graffiti, a bar in Hong Kong, has trekked across Costa Rica and rebuilt homes in Haiti with his children.